A quick note on how to set up your Warre Beehive…

 Starting from the bottom…

 Ensure the surface underneath the hive is reasonably level with a slight lean towards the direction which the front of the Beehive will face, so for excess water to run away from the hive.
-The surface underneath can be a patio slab, a wooden pallet or whatever materials you have around.
-Ideally your hive would be placed upon a hard-standing around 10cm-15cm off the ground
+The Warre beehive should be raised off the ground, the surface underneath can be a patio slab, a wooden pallet or whatever materials you have around.
+Ideally, your hive would be placed upon a hard-standing at least 10cm-15cm off the ground.

-The solid wood floor… is the first item used and is in contact with the ground.
+The solid wood floor… is the first item used and is in contact with the platform underneath your hive lifting it off the ground.

 (Optional).
 The Varroa Floor is a visual aid to the condition of your colony… It is placed upon the solid floor with the mesh and removable cover to the rear of the hive (as shown in the picture below).
 You will need a screwdriver to remove the rear two screws which removes the rear cover, inside you will slide the tray in and out to check the contents that have fallen through the mesh, and returning the cover afterwards to reduce drafts and unwanted visitors from going inside the hive.

 Now we have the Boxes and the Top bars… you can if you wish to, add a starter strip of wax into the slot of the top bar prior to inserting the tops bars into the Warre box (Please click the link for a simple short video on YouTube showing how someone has done it) http://www.youtube.com/watch?v=S-oD33LFp7E.